Monthly Archives: November 2011

 earmark funding for museums and land preservation efforts with fees on income or activities.
 For example, the Land and Water Conservation Fund in the United States was established for acquisition of important public lands and is funded by companies engaged in offshore oil and gas activity.
 Libya might consider such a heritage fee levied on its own oil and gas production.

-Given that oil and gas are where the money is,such a fee would make good sense, though it has to be ...(MORE ...)
+Given that oil and gas are where the money is,such a fee would make good sense, ...(MORE ...)

 Support from an Unlikely Source?